 I will say that I felt Herbert’s Kyle unmasked looks a little too much like Hal for my likings, but that’s just me being my usual “Alley Rat Rayner” hater self– so please, don’t worry about it.

 I think overall the issue was a solid plot mover.
 It definitely amped up the pace, and sets us up for a massive collision with whomever the Controllers hired to be their “security detail” and the Honor Guard of the Corps.
-So, I have no problem with giving HAL JORDAN AND THE GREEN LANTERN CORPS #34 a 4.3 out of 5.
-I’m definitely set on the next issue, and am sitting on the edge of my seat to see if Venditti answers my prayers by getting rid of the little blue bastards once and for all.
+I’m sitting on the edge of my seat to see if Venditti answers my prayers by getting rid of the little blue bastards once and for all.

 “TWILIGHT OF THE GUARDIANS” part three!
 The Green Lanterns go for a full-on attack on their enemies, but the Controllers are ready with their own team of killers, armed with weapons that can reduce even a Power-Ring wearing Lantern to goo.